binford2k/binford2k-itemize/README.md

 $ gem install puppet-itemize
 ```

-Or as a Puppet module.
-Note that the module has a few gem dependencies.
-Enforce
+Or as a Puppet module:
-the `puppet_itemize::dependencies` class on each machine you plan to run this
-tool on.

 ```
 $ puppet module install binford2k/puppet_itemize